yairgil/Docker-Provider/README.md

 ```
 ├── build/                                    - files to related to  compile and build the code
 │   ├── version                               - build version used for docker prvider and go shared object(so) files
-│   ├── linux/                                - Makefiles and installer files for the Docker Provider
+│   ├── linux/                                - Makefile and installer files for the Docker Provider
-│   │   ├── Makefile                          - Makefile to build docker provider code
+│   │   ├── Makefile                          - Makefile to build the docker provider
-│   │   ├── configure                         - configure file to determine provider configuration
+│   │   ├── configure                         - configure file to enable ulinux configuration
 │   │   ├── installer                         - files related to installer
 |   |   |   |── bundle/                       - shell scripts to create shell bundle
 |   |   |   |── conf/                         - plugin configuration files